 Login SSH and STFP Client Video Demo

-Watch the video demo of how to login SSH using macOS terminal, and later part step by step procedure to login into STFP FileZilla client to remotely access the server files and directories.
+Watch the video demo of how to login SSH using the macOS Terminal, and later part step-by-step procedure to login into the STFP FileZilla client to remotely access the server files and directories.

 I hope you liked the video; please subscribe to our channels for the following videos.

 What’s next in the #CloudServer Series?

-After learning how to login SSH and use SFTP in this article, next we will learn how to install the LEMP stack on Ubuntu Cloud Server and also make the best possible configuration.
+After learning how to log in to SSH and use SFTP in this article, we will learn how to install the LEMP stack on Ubuntu Cloud Server and make the best possible configuration.

 In the future, we will be using the same UNIX username and password to manage our Ubuntu Cloud Server remotely.